ijtejedor/Maven-Mule-REST-Plugin/README.md

 *	delete an existing deployment having the same application name
 *	create a new deployment this the uploaded archive, with target the given serverGroup
 *	perform a deploy request to make MMC deploy into target server group

+	mule-mmc-rest-plugin:upload

+This goal will
+*   delete an existing mule application archive from the MMC Repository if version contains "SNAPSHOT"
+*	upload the mule application archive to the MMC Repository

 ## Security ##
 In order to post to the Mule Repository, you need only these permissions: